Islam in West Sumatra: Religious outlook

 Islam occupies the core part of identity among the Minangkabau people.
 Minangkabau people are considered among the most pious Muslims in the observance of the rituals within the Five Pillars of Islam.
-As exemplified by their saying Adat basandi syarak, syarak basandi Kitabullah ("Adat based on the teachings of Islam, the teachings of Islam based on the Qur'an"), Minangkabau culture is considered linking directly to Islamic religious precepts, in which the authority of the former is upheld by the latter.
+As exemplified by their saying Adat basandi syarak, syarak basandi Kitabullah ("Adat based on the teachings of Islam, the teachings of Islam based on the Qur'an"), Minangkabau culture is considered to be linked directly to Islamic religious precepts, in which the authority of the former is upheld by the latter.
 As such, leaving Islam (murtad) is considered tantamount to leaving Minangkabau society physically and mentally.

 Education

-Surau is the traditional Islamic educational institution that originated around the West and South Sumatra region, in assembly building for religious, cultural, and festive purposes, similar to Arab Zawiya.
-The tradition of surau was preceding the formal Islamic education, which employs orthodox theory and method brought from abroad, and it is considered to have a pre-Islamic root, which can be traced back to a Buddhist monastery founded near Bukit Gombak in 1356 by Adityawarman.
+Surau is the traditional Islamic educational institution that originated around the West and South Sumatra regions; the assembly buildings exist for religious, cultural, and festive purposes, similar to Arab Zawiya.
+The tradition of surau preceded formal Islamic education, which employs orthodox theory and method brought from abroad, and it is considered to have a pre-Islamic root, which can be traced back to a Buddhist monastery founded near Bukit Gombak in 1356 by Adityawarman.

 Architecture

-Vernacular-style mosque in West Sumatra is distinguished by its multi-layer roof made of fiber resembling Rumah Gadang, the Minangkabau residential building.
+Vernacular-style mosques in West Sumatra are distinguished by their multi-layer roofs made of fiber resembling Rumah Gadang, the Minangkabau residential building.
 Prominent examples of mosques with vernacular Minangkabau designs are Bingkudu Mosque, founded in 1823 by the Padris, and Jami Mosque of Taluak, built in 1860.
 Another important religious institution, surau is also often constructed in vernacular Minangkabau style, with three- or five-tiered roofs and woodcarvings engraved in the facade.

-Festival
+Festivals

 Tabuik is a Shia Islamic occasion in the city of Pariaman, and it is a part of the Shia days of remembrance among the Shia local minority.
-Tabuik refers to the towering funeral biers carried during the commemoration.
-The event has been performed every year since the Day of Ashura in 1831, when the practice was introduced to the region by the Shia sepoy troops from India who were stationed—and later settled—there during the British Raj.
-The festival enacts the Battle of Karbala and plays the tassa and dhol drums.
+Tabuik also refers to the towering funeral biers carried during the commemoration.
+The event has been performed every year since the Day of Ashura in 1831 when the practice was introduced to the region by the Shia sepoy troops from India who were stationed—and later settled—there during the British Raj.
+The festival enacts the Battle of Karbala and includes the playing of tassa and dhol drums.